brendt/stitcher.io/src/content/book/09-test-factories.md

 Note that I say "integration tests" and not "unit tests": when we're testing our domain code, we're testing the core business logic.
 More often than not, testing this business logic means we won't be testing an isolated piece of a class, but rather a complex and intricate business rule which requires some (or lots of) data to be present in the database.

 As I've mentioned before: we're talking about large and complex systems in this book; it's important to keep that in mind.
-That's why I decided to call these tests integration tests in this chapter, to avoid going into discussions about what unit tests are and what they aren't.
+In particular, that's why I decided to call these tests _integration_ tests in this chapter; it was in order to avoid going into discussions about what unit tests are and what they aren't.

 ## A basic factory